dispanser/touchscreen-gestures/readme.md

 - [x] finger "hold": not moving is a choice!
 - [ ] edge gestures: detect if a finger movements starts or ends at an edge
 - [ ] gesture paths: split continuous finger movement into a path of multiple partial movements, like "`right` then `down` then `left` then `up`" (a rectangle).

+### Potential future gestures

-- [ ] virtual knob: hold one (or more) fingers, rotate one (or more) fingers in a circle around it as if rotating a knob
+- virtual knob: hold one (or more) fingers, rotate one (or more) fingers in a circle around it as if rotating a knob
     - e.g. for brightness / volume controls
     - this is somewhat at odds with the multi-path gesture above, as distinguishing between (`Right` -> `Down`) and rotation is hard

 ## Actions

+- [x] create sequences of keypresses
+- [x] run commands